Estimated Reading Time: 7 Minutes

 I had sold them the house five years before.
 The wife received notice from her boss that they needed to move back to the States.
 But, they decided to overprice the property to see if they would get lucky.
 Six months later, the sellers had been waiting for the right buyer to show up for a while.
 Finally, a motivated bargain hunter makes a lowball offer.
 And an angry seller was born…

 The sellers, who were lovely people for five years, suddenly turned themselves into angry sellers from hell.
 They were so mad at me; I’m sure they thought it was all my fault.
 So why not shoot the messenger!

 I love selling real estate.
 Everyone who knows me will confirm that.
 Almost all buyers are fun to work with, except for an abusive buyer now and then.

-In any real estate transaction, the sellers are usually more challenging to deal with than buyers are especially when they receive an offer that they don’t like.
+In any real estate transaction, sellers are usually more challenging to deal with than buyers, especially when they receive an offer they don’t like.